 A hashtag is a way to unite global Tweets around some particular topic.
 Basically, these are tags that that help those who seek similar content discover your Tweets.
-According to the official source: Best Tools to Summarize Twitter Hashtags.
+According to the official source: Hashtags are a community-driven convention for adding additional context and metadata to your tweets.
+They’re like tags on Flickr, only added inline to your post.
+Best Tools to Summarize Twitter Hashtags.
 Using Twitter for professional purposes has become common since the introduction of hashtags.

 But for new users, there's also a fairly steep learning curve.
 For many people new to Twitter, the site doesn't immediately "make sense" and it can be a bit daunting.
 But there are things those users can do to make the service more useful from the get go.
-Below are five steps for new users to take in order to make the Twitter experience more enjoyable from the beginning.
-New users have both third party services and built-in tools at their disposal to make Twitter work for them, and this post highlights some of the best.
 UID - What's Up?!
 TOP 50 LIST OF COMMUNITY MANAGER ACCOUNTS ON TWITTER.
 List of Twitter services and applications.
 This is a list of notable Twitter services and applications.

 Twitter's ecosystem of applications and clients crossed one million registered applications in 2011 up from 150,000 apps in 2010.
 These Twitter apps were built by more than 750,000 developers around the world.
 A new app is registered every 1.5 seconds, according to Twitter.
 These various services and applications are designed to work with or enhance the microblogging service Twitter.
 They are designed with various goals – many aim to improve Twitter's functionality while others set out to make the service more accessible, particularly from other devices.